 meeting the needs of people who have ADHD and their families.
 She does this

-individual child or avoiding expulsion, through advising schools and clinical
+child or avoiding expulsion, through advising schools and clinical services

-services about the nature of the problem and how they can usefully respond,
+about the nature of the problem and how they can usefully respond, to the

-to the more political scene where she has been seen by civil servants and MPs
+more political scene where she has been seen by civil servants and MPs as a

-as a credible and moderate voice that they can trust.
-The “ADHD is Real”
+credible and moderate voice that they can trust.
+The “ADHD is Real” campaign

-campaign that she developed a few years ago was a big step in making an
+that she developed a few years ago was a big step in making an impact on the

 She has been very insightful in understanding the needs of the whole ADHD